thorntail/thorntail-examples/jpa-jaxrs-cdi/jpa-jaxrs-cdi-jta/README.md

         </executions>
       </plugin>

-To define the needed parts of WildFly Swarm, a few dependencies are added
+To define the needed parts of Thorntail, a few dependencies are added

     <dependency>
       <groupId>org.jboss.spec.javax.ws.rs</groupId>